aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/symbology-generation-specifics/working-with-symbologies/_index.md

 Barcode reading requires using a light beam to identify black and white lines in a barcode label.
 Barcode scanners contain sensors that emit light signals and decoders that convert signals into text.
 Such scanners require line-of-sight visibility and can scan only one barcode at a time to read data successfully.
 Radio-frequency identification (RFID) may be considered an alternative to barcode systems.
 This technology suggests employing radio waves to transmit the data fetched from RFID tags to RFID readers for further processing and interpretation.
 RFID tags enable data transmission to readers using sensors fixed on antennas.
 Such sensors usually have a unique ID so that one reader can scan multiple tags simultaneously without requesting line-of-sight visibility.

 Summing up, RFID systems are more efficient when there is a need to scan a large number of items at once, but they are more expensive and require more sophisticated setups compared with barcode ones.
-Moreover, RFID has physical limitations in terms of use, such as, for example, working with metals or liquids.
+Moreover, RFID has physical limitations in terms of use, for example, working with metals or liquids.
 In turn, barcode systems are known to be more accurate than RFID.
 Although they do not allow scanning multiple items simultaneously, they provide better recognition accuracy and reliability as barcode scanners can precisely read only required items.

 ### **Barcode Usage**
 Barcodes have multiple applications in various spheres, such as retail, industry, healthcare, pharmacy, post and delivery, documentation management, and many others.
 Some examples of barcode system business applications are mentioned below: